MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

         }
         ```

-        The following code is used to access the messages.
-Although citations aren't being used here, they're logged to the console to enable you to see the type of data that's returned.
+1. The following code is used in `getAzureOpenAIBYODCompletion()` to access the messages.
+Although citations aren't being used in this example, they're logged to the console so you can see the type of data that's returned.

     ```typescript
+    try {
         const response = await fetch(byodUrl, headersBody);
         const completion = await response.json();
         console.log(completion);